-Time to bring back the random jukebox, and this time it’s picked the first fruits of a career away from Destiny’s Child: it’s Crazy In Love by Beyoncé Knowles, who has turned 40.
+Time to bring back the random jukebox, and this time it’s picked the first fruits of a career away from Destiny’s Child: it’s Crazy In Love by Beyoncé Knowles.

-With queen of the wind machine Bey’s hip-grindingly fruity delivery riding the infectious R&B rhythm with grace and mid-range seduction, the funk-soul sister bagged herself the first stone cold classic of the millennium that still sounds absolutely timeless.
+With queen of the wind machine Bey’s hip-grindingly fruity delivery riding the infectious R&B rhythm with grace and mid-range seduction, the funk-soul sister bagged herself the first stone cold classic of the millennium that still sounds absolutely timeless that it permanently branded “diva” to the singer’s, uh, résumé, forever positioning the curvy bottle blonde as an MTV-generation Tina Turner.
+Temporary insanity never tasted so sweet.

-Crazy In Love is a song about the spontaneous madness of desire, so the assembled components include lyrics that describe a romantic obsession that causes the protagonist to act out of character and a pretty great freestyle rap from hubby Jay-Z, so it’s all good.
+Crazy In Love is a song about the spontaneous madness of desire, so the assembled components include go-go-influenced breakbeats, a proud, bottom-heavy, hip-pop posterior overlaid with lyrics that describe a romantic obsession that causes the protagonist to act out of character and a show-stopping freestyle rap from hubby Jay-Z, so it’s all good.
 Very, very good in fact, spending eight weeks at the top in the US and topping the singles chart in the Britain as well.

 ”Stunning pop masterpiece”, ”instant addiction”, ”absolute classic” the critics raved.
 The white hot gold and platinum-certified track added two Grammy awards to Beyoncé’s shelves in Best R’n’B song and Best Rap / Vocal Collaboration, and Song of the Year at MTV Europe Music Awards.
 In total, Beyoncé received 19 awards between 2003 and 2004 just for Crazy In Love.
 This titanic number comes on top of the many awards received for her performances, tours and the album Dangerously in Love, from which the single is taken.